Only for pure substances that the changes of state of matter occur at a fixed temperature.

 Explain why there is no temperature change when ice is melting and when water is boiling.

 When ice is melting, thermal energy absorbed is used to overcome the attractive forces between the molecules/ break the inter-molecular bonds.
-Since none of the thermal energy supplied is converted to internal kinetic energy, the average kinetic energy of the substance/molecules remains constant and hence there is no change in temperature.
+Internal potential energy increases but none of the thermal energy supplied is converted to internal kinetic energy, the average kinetic energy of the substance/molecules remains constant and hence there is no change in temperature.

 Explain why during condensation the temperature of water remain constant?